Meet the Team

 With a background in professional dancing, having worked in theatre, music videos and on cruise ships, Viki has many strings to her bow.
 All of which add up to an in-depth knowledge how the anatomy works.

-Viki runs regular Pilates classes from venues in Burneside, Bowness and Brigsteer, and 1:1 sessions based at The Body Rehab.
+Viki runs regular Pilates classes from venues in Burneside, Brigsteer and the Ulverston area, and 1:1 sessions based at The Body Rehab or your own home.
 She can be contacted on 07852339533 for further details.

 Di has been involved with the clinic from its conception and is integral to the smooth running and success of the business.
 She meets and greets the clients and does all the background work which keeps the clinic on it’s feet.